-June 2023/2022 - Net earnings decreased primarily due to lower favourable variances attributable to timing of operating costs for the quarter, as compared to those allowed in rates, net of amounts shared with customers, partially offset by a higher investment in regulated assets.
+June 2024/2023 - Net earnings increased primarily due to a change in cost of capital resulting from the GCOC Stage 1 Decision, the impact of which was \$1 million in the quarter.
+The increase was also due to higher favourable variances attributable to timing of operating costs for the quarter, as compared to those allowed in rates, net of amounts shared with customers, and a higher investment in regulated assets.